rails/rails/actioncable/README.md

 Action Cable does not work with WEBrick, because WEBrick does not support the Rack socket hijacking API.

-## Frontend assets
+## front-end assets

-Action Cable's frontend assets are distributed through two channels: the official gem and npm package, both titled `actioncable`.
+Action Cable's front-end assets are distributed through two channels: the official gem and npm package, both titled `actioncable`.

 ### Gem usage

-Through the `actioncable` gem, Action Cable's frontend assets are available through the Rails Asset Pipeline.
+Through the `actioncable` gem, Action Cable's front-end assets are available through the Rails Asset Pipeline.
 Create a `cable.js` or `cable.coffee` file (this is automatically done for you with Rails generators), and then simply require the assets: